 I chose a rainbow ribbon because it’s rumored that leprechauns hide a pot of gold at the end of the rainbow!

 It is time to hang the St. Patrick’s Day Banner for the party!

 That is all there is to it!
 Could it be any easier?
 Now it is time to hang it on the wall.

-If you would like a little more St. Patrick’s day mood, why not try this St. Patrick’s Day printable?
+If you would like a little more St. Patrick’s day mood, why not try this St. Patrick’s Day Irish blessing printable pictured below.
 It is another really easy project.

-And for even more inspiration, be sure to visit my St. Patrick’s day board on Pinterest.
+And for even more inspiration, be sure to visit our St. Patrick’s day board on Pinterest.

 Plus, don’t forget to download our free St. Patrick’s day word search and word scramble printable.
 They’re fun activities the whole family will enjoy!